 Rest assured: I got a lot more prawn ideas up my sleeve!

-Good to know: once you have peeled the prawns, you can keep the shells and heads for another day.
-I’d say two days max.
+Once you have peeled the prawns, you can keep the shells and heads for another day.
+I would say two days max.
 If I know that I won’t have the time to incorporate them into a dish, I make the prawn broth anyway.

 Afterwards you can freeze it for later.